 - 12. Access to food.
 Food insecurity in the State of Palestine is a symptom of insufficient economic access to food, widespread poverty caused by high unemployment, the ongoing political impasse and the ensuing economic deterioration.
 Rising inflation has further reduced the purchasing power of Palestinians.
-Food accounts for more than half of the total expenditure of households with a low standard of living; the current surge in staple food prices resulting from the Ukraine conflict has placed additional financial strain on already vulnerable Palestinians.13 - 13.
-According to the 2020 socioeconomic and food security survey (SEFSec) released in January 2022,14 the proportion of food-insecure people in the State of Palestine increased from 22 percent in 2017 to 32 percent in 2020.
-The prevalence of severe food insecurity increased from 14 percent in 2018 to 17 percent in 2020.15 Palestinians living in the Gaza Strip, Bedouin and herding communities in Area C,16 households headed by women and households with older persons or persons with disabilities were most at risk of food insecurity.
-Seventeen percent of households in Bedouin communities in Area C were food-insecure, as were 31 percent of households with a person with a disability (65 percent in the Gaza Strip) and 19 percent of households headed by women.
+Food accounts for more than half of the total expenditure of households with a low standard of living; the current surge in staple food prices resulting from the Ukraine conflict has placed additional financial strain on already vulnerable Palestinians. - 13.
+According to the 2020 socioeconomic and food security survey (SEFSec) released in January 2022, the proportion of food-insecure people in the State of Palestine increased from 22 percent in 2017 to 32 percent in 2020.
+The prevalence of severe food insecurity increased from 14 percent in 2018 to 17 percent in 2020.
+Palestinians living in the Gaza Strip, Bedouin and herding communities in the West Bank, households headed by women and households with older persons or persons with disabilities were most at risk of food insecurity.
+Seventeen percent of households in Bedouin communities in Area C were food-insecure, as were 31 percent of households headed by women.
 In the West Bank, 62 percent of households were fully food-secure compared with just 25 percent in the Gaza Strip, where the prevalence of severe food insecurity was more than 20 times higher than in the West Bank. - 14.
 End malnutrition.
 The coexistence of micronutrient deficiencies and increasing overweight and obesity is driven by poverty, food insecurity and poor dietary diversity, putting vulnerable groups such as pregnant and lactating women and girls and children under 5 at greater risk.
 According to the national nutrition surveillance system, 41 percent of pregnant and lactating women and girls in the Gaza Strip and 18 percent in the West Bank were anaemic in 2019, indicating a severe public health concern.
 The proportion of underweight children under 5 increased from 1.4 percent in 2014 to 2.1 percent in 2020, while the prevalence of moderate and severe wasting stagnated at 1.3 percent, representing a mild public health concern.
-Unhealthy eating and lifestyle habits were found to be common, especially among school-age children, highlighting the need for social and behaviour change to improve long-term nutrition outcomes.
-18 - 15.
+Unhealthy eating and lifestyle habits were found to be common, especially among school-age children, highlighting the need for social and behaviour change to improve long-term nutrition outcomes. - 15.
 Smallholder productivity and income.
 Climate-related obstacles, including droughts and rising temperatures, impede productivity.
 The limited technical, financial and business capacity and access to climate information of smallholder farmers leaves them unable to make risk-informed decisions and hinders the adoption of climate-resilient technologies and practices, reducing harvests and incomes.
-The situation is compounded by numerous restrictions on the movement of people and goods and on access to natural resources and
+The situation is compounded by numerous

-13 Foreign Policy.
+&lt;sup>13 Foreign Policy.
 2022.
 Palestinians Feel Economic Pain From the War in Ukraine.

-14The socioeconomic and food security survey was conducted during the COVID-19 pandemic but prior to the Ukraine conflict and therefore does not capture inflation and the related increase in the price of food and other essentials.
+&lt;sup>14 The socioeconomic and food security survey was conducted during the COVID-19 pandemic but prior to the Ukraine conflict and therefore does not capture inflation and the related increase in the price of food and other essentials.
 Palestine Food Security Sector and Palestine Economic Policy Research Institute.
 2022.
 Socio-Economic & Food Security Survey 2020.
 State of Palestine.

-15 Palestine Food Security Sector and Palestine Economic Policy Research Institute.
+&lt;sup>15 Palestine Food Security Sector and Palestine Economic Policy Research Institute.
 2022.
 Socio-Economic & Food Security Survey 2020.
 State of Palestine.

-16 According to the 1995 Interim Agreement ("Oslo II"), Area C - which covers 60 percent of the territory and all of the Israeli settlements in the West Bank, - is under Israeli jurisdiction for civil and security matters apart from those issues for which powers and responsibilities have been transferred to the Palestinian Authority by agreement.
+&lt;sup>16 According to the 1995 Interim Agreement ("Oslo II"), Area C - which covers 60 percent of the territory and all of the Israeli settlements in the West Bank, - is under Israeli jurisdiction for civil and security matters apart from those issues for which powers and responsibilities have been transferred to the Palestinian Authority by agreement.